davidmakoto/SuperBihelix-GPU-public/README.md

 More can be read about the SuperBihelix algorithm in the [Bihelix paper](https://pubmed.ncbi.nlm.nih.gov/22173949/) or the [SuperBihelix paper](https://www.pnas.org/doi/pdf/10.1073/pnas.1321233111).

 ### PyCUDA GPGPU framework
 The PyCUDA framework was used to interface with the Nvidia GPU.
 PyCUDA is a wrapper for NVIDIA's GPU framework, CUDA (C/C++), which falls under the paraell paradigm umbrella of languages.
-The PyCUDA simplifies the process of sending jobs to the GPU, memory allocation, etc..
-The general workflow behind PyCUDA is:
+The PyCUDA framework simplifies the process of sending jobs to the GPU, memory allocation, etc. The general workflow behind PyCUDA is as follows:
 * initalize GPU parameters (e.g. parameters related to sharing memory on the GPU architecture such as block/grid size)
 * define CUDA C/C++ functions or kernels, which are run by the device
 * allocate input and output arrays to exchange information the GPU device